Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: System Overview

 In industrial scenarios, we are always in confront of the data with tremendous size and high dimension, which means that the distributed version of the algorithm is needed.
-In this section, we introduce the distributed framework of deep forest.
+On the other hand, the deep forest model has been proved to be effective in a range of different tasks; however, the performance of this model has not been verified in extreme-large scale tasks.
+In this section, we introduce the distributed framework and job scheduling method for the development of the distributed version of the deep forest model.

-The distributed deep forest framework is built upon the parameter server KunPeng.
-Based on the KunPeng architecture, the distributed version of deep forest contains three different nodes: (1) the worker nodes, which execute the heavy computing tasks; (2) the server nodes, which maintain the globally shared parameters; (3) the coordinator nodes, which coordinate the worker and server nodes, and perform job scheduling.
+The distributed deep forest framework is built upon the widely used parameter server based system KunPeng in Alibaba and Ant Financial.
+Based on the KunPeng architecture, the distributed version of deep forest contains three different kinds of nodes: (1) the worker nodes, which execute the heavy computing tasks; (2) the server nodes, which maintain the globally shared parameters; (3) the coordinator nodes, which coordinate the worker and server nodes, and perform job scheduling for the whole task.

-To efficiently deploy the deep forest algorithm, a key problem is how to do the job scheduling.

-In each layer, the process of deep forest consists of the following sub-jobs: (1) data preparation process, which splits the data into different training and valid fold, since k-fold cross validation is needed to reduce the risk of over-fitting; (2) model training process, which trains different base learners based on the splitted training data; (3) prediction process, which makes prediction on the splitted valid data; (4) combination and concatenation process, which combines the result of different base learners and concatenates the prediction with the original features.
+To deploy the deep forest algorithm in a distributed manner, a key problem is how to do job scheduling for the whole pipeline.
+In each layer, the process of deep forest consists of the following sub-jobs: (1) data preparation process, which splits the whole dataset into different training and valid fold, since k-fold cross validation is needed to reduce the risk of over-fitting; (2) model training process, which trains different base learners based on the split training data parallelly; (3) prediction process, which makes prediction on the split valid data parallelly; (4) combination and concatenation process, which combines the output of different base learners from the previous level and concatenates these output with the original features, and this processed data will be used as the input feature for the subsequent level.

-To preform the job scheduling, a normal strategy is shown in Figure~\ref{naive_process}, in which the coordinator sequentially calls the workers and servers to execute each of these processes.
-However, the job scheduling in this way may be very inefficient.
-Since the model training module needs to keep waiting until all of the data preparation work is finished, and the prediction module will not execute until all of the models are trained successfully.